ChatGPT and Privacy: What Lawyers (and Everyone Else) Should Actually Understand

 The Bottom Line

-Yes, paying helps, but it does not transform the tool into a confidential advisor.
+• Paying for Plus or Pro eliminates ads and improves the experience but does not transform the tool into a confidential advisor.